 "YOU LOVE ME ANYWAY" (Writer: Matthew Huff)

 The last song I wrote for the album and by far my favorite.
-You Love Me Anyway is a song that was inspired by one girl, who no one knows about, as I've never talked much about her.
-In fact, she doesn't even know that the lyrics are even about her.
-I talk to her often but at this point it's just better left unsaid.
+You Love Me Anyway is a song that was inspired by one girl whom at this point doesn't know the song is even about her, as it was better left unsaid.
 At the last minute I almost didn't put this song on the album just because it is such a personal and vulnerable song about me and my life over the last 3 to 4 years.
 Music has opened a lot of different opportunities, some exceptional and some that were not in my best interest.
 Regardless of the choices made, you become a better person by first realizing the mistakes, making good on them and moving forward in positive ways.
 Don't let the initial honesty of the first few lines turn you off to the love story of the song.
 Most of us will agree that though all we've done and the mistakes we've made it will take one special person to love us completely for who we are and who we have become.
 Some of us have found that already, while others lie in wait.
 This song is as real as it gets.

 "WHEN IT'S DONE IT'S DONE" (Writers: Matthew Huff/TerrySmith)